|

 DEFINITIONS

-Creditor - a person or entity who is owed a
+Creditor - a person or entity who is owed a debt

 Creditor of Record - the person who owns the